Go to Page Section:

 Officers who are paid hourly earn an average wage of $33.66 per hour.

-The salary of a K9 officer can vary significantly based on the officer’s level of experience and the location that the officer works in.
+The salary of a K9 officer can vary significantly based on the officer’s level of experience and the location where the officer works.

 Typically, officers earn an annual salary between $38,420 to $109,040.